5G-MAG/Tech/pages/Network_APIs/CAMARA_ConnectivityInsights.md

 ## 5G-MAG's Self-Assessment

-The APIs are likely to be invoked to obtain information either before or during operation about the ability of the network to meet the requirements.
+The APIs are likely to be invoked to obtain information about the ability of the network to meet the requirements either before or during operation.
 However:
-- The information received has no time validity.
-There is no guarantee that the network can meet the requirements at any other time with the sole use of this API.
+- The information received is instantaneous.
+There is no guarantee that the network can meet the requirements at any other time.
 - The information received is qualitative (e.g. `"targetMinDownstreamRate": "meets the application requirements"`).
-The application invoking this API is unable to understand which parameters to be fine-tuned to receive a successful response.
+An application would be unable to understand which parameters to be adapted in order to revert a situation in which requirements cannot be met.

-For this API to be useful:
+Potential improvements:
 - the ability to request guaranteed performance during actual operation time is a pre-condition as just receiving notifications in a qualitative manner may not bring enough information.
 - an indication of the actual performance parameters (quantitative) for those defined in the Application Profile may provide better insight for potential remedies.